rishabh-bector/Deduct/README.md

 ## About Functions

-Scores in DIGICODE are calculated by subtracting the number of instructions placed by the player from the max number of slots available.
-This means that in order to get the best score, you must use as _few_ instructions as possible.
+Your score for a level in DIGICODE is equal to the number of instructions you placed to complete it.
+Lower scores are better, so you must use as _few_ instructions as possible.
 Functions are an easy way to reuse a set of instructions.
 In the instruction menu, we can see that 4 of the available instructions match the colors of 4 of the functions.
 When building your programs, placing down an instruction which corresponds to a function will simply run _all_ of the instructions in that function.
 To try it, write and run this program:

 ![](https://github.com/rishabh-bector/Digicode/blob/master/Assets/Screenshots/functionprog.png)

 Notice how our drone moved forward 4 spaces!
 This is because we told our drone to simply "run the purple function twice", and we've also told our drone that the purple function consists of 2 "move forward" instructions.
 Combining functions and instructions like this can allow us to program complex drone paths with just a handful of instructions.

 ## Begin

+Here are a few keyboard shortcuts which will help you along the way:

+`Escape` - Exit to level selection screen
+`Shift` + `Backspace` - Clear all slots of whichever function is being selected

 You now have the tools needed to become a true DIGICODE master.
 Have fun solving all the levels!